moveit/moveit2_tutorials/doc/tutorials/getting_started/getting_started.rst

 Move into your Colcon workspace and pull the MoveIt tutorials source: ::

   cd ~/ws_moveit2/src
-  git clone -b humble https://github.com/ros-planning/moveit2_tutorials
+  git clone --branch {DISTRO} https://github.com/ros-planning/moveit2_tutorials

 Next we will download the source code for the rest of MoveIt: ::